 The PF coating should not be used where the composite design requires the application of through deck welded shear studs as it is not possible to achieve an acceptable weld due to the plastisol coating.

 The SR roof deck products provide aesthetically pleasing trapezoidal appearance, providing clean lines for situations where the soffit is exposed.

-Other colours and soffit finishes are available upon request, however these may be subject to extended lead time and minimum order quantity.
+Other colours and soffit finishes are available upon request (including 25 micron thickness of RAL 9010), however these are likely to be subject to a premium charge, extended lead time and minimum order quantity.